LearnOnDemandSystems/docs/tms/end-user-student-faqs/lab-access/access-labs-for-class-without-code.md

+---
+title: "How do I access my labs for a class without a lab code?"
+isPublished: true
+---

 # How do I access my labs for a class without a code?

 To access your labs for a class,